Musavat

 The Müsavat Party (Müsavat Firqəsi, from مساواة musāwāt, lit. 'equality' or 'parity') is the oldest existing political party in Azerbaijan.
 Its history can be divided into three periods: Early Musavat, Musavat-in-exile and New Musavat.

+The party was prohibited from contesting the 1995 and 2000 parliamentary elections in Azerbaijan by the Heydar Aliyev regime.
+At the time, the party was one of major opposition parties in the country.

 Early Musavat (1911–1923)

-Musavat was founded in 1911 in Baku as a secret organization by Mammed Amin Rasulzade, Mammed Ali Rasulzade (his cousin), Abbasgulu Kazimzade, and Taghi Nagioglu.
+Musavat was founded in 1911 in Baku as a secret organization by Mahammad Amin Rasulzade, Mahammad Ali Rasulzade (his cousin), Abbasgulu Kazimzade, and Taghi Nagioglu.
 Its initial name was the Muslim Democratic Musavat Party.
 The first members were Veli Mikayiloghlu, Seyid Huseyn Sadig, Abdurrahim bey, Yusif Ziya bey and Seyid Musavi bey.
 Early Musavat members also included future Communist leader of Azerbaijan SSR Nariman Narimanov.
-This initiative was coming from Mammed Amin Rasulzade, who was then living in exile in Istanbul.
+This initiative was coming from Mahammad Amin Rasulzade, who was then living in exile in Istanbul.

-In its early years before the first world war, Musavat was a relatively small, secret underground organization, much like its counterparts throughout the Middle East, working for the prosperity and political unity of the Muslim and Turkic-speaking world.
-This thinking would ultimately result in the genocide and banishment of Christian and other groups from the collapsing Ottoman Empire.
-At least half of the party believed in secularism, while the other half believed that a unified Turkish Empire could only be achieved separate from Greeks, Assyrians, Armenians, Georgians, other Christians, and Yazidi.
-These are collectively known as the Late Ottoman genocides.
+In its early years before the First World War, Musavat was a relatively small, secret underground organization, much like its counterparts throughout the Middle East, working for the prosperity and political unity of the Muslim and Turkic-speaking world.
 Although Musavat espoused pan-Islamic ideology and its founder was sympathetic to the pan-Turkic movement, the party supported the tsarist regime during the First World War.
-Russia's social democrats received the foundation of Musavat in what they considered "imperial, orientalist terms, governed by the long-standing ideological categories of Muslim backwardness, treachery and religious fanaticism", as a betrayal of historic proportions.
+Russia's social democrats perceived the foundation of Musavat in what they considered "imperial, orientalist terms, governed by the long-standing ideological categories of Muslim backwardness, treachery and religious fanaticism", as a betrayal of historic proportions.

-The Musavat's programme, which appealed to the Azerbaijani masses and assured the party of the sympathy of the Muslims abroad, announced the following aims:
+Musavat's programme, which appealed to the Azerbaijani masses and assured the party of the sympathy of the Muslims abroad, announced the following aims: